-- Resource to support short-term capacity need of 40 MW in 2022 growing to 90 MW in 2024.
-EPE is open to short-term PPA proposals to support the need between 2022-2024 timeframe; - Long-term capacity resource of approximately 90-110 MW online no later than May 1, 2025, that comply with the requirements of the REA and Rule 572; and - Long-term renewable energy resource of approximately 175,000 MWh online by December 2024 to meet the REA's and Rule 572's requirement of 40% by 2025
+- Resource(s) to support short-term capacity need of 100-125 MW between 2022 and 2024.
+EPE is open to short-term PPA proposals to support the need between 2022-2024 timeframe; - Long-term capacity resource(s) of an additional 75-100 MW for a total of 175-225 MW online no later than May 1, 2025;

-EPE will consider the following proposals: PPA for sale of capacity and/or energy; proposals for EPE purchase or equity participation in the Bidder's new or existing generation facility; build-transfer agreements; load management programs implemented by the Bidder, including distributed generation ("DG"); as well as other proposals that will help EPE achieve compliance with the REA and Rule 572 and provide for its long-term energy and capacity needs EPE may also submit a self-bid in response to the RFP.
+EPE will consider the following proposals: PPA for sale of capacity and/or energy; proposals for EPE purchase or equity participation in the Bidder's new or existing generation facility; build-transfer agreements; load management programs implemented by the Bidder, including distributed generation ("DG"); as well as other proposals that will help EPE achieve its long-term energy and capacity needs.
+EPE may also submit a self-bid in response to this RFP.

 EPE's preference is for capacity resources that can provide high availability, guarantee generation output during peak hours in the months of May through September, as well as guarantee a minimum annual generation output for renewable energy resources.
 EPE will consider acquiring a single resource or a combination of supply-side and/or demand-side resources that are proposed and evaluated in response to the RFP.
-In light of the NMPRC's rejection of EPE's proposed conventional natural gas unit in NMPRC Case No. 19-00349-UT, EPE will also give a strong preference to resources that are either renewable or capable of meeting the requirement of zero carbon emissions (i.e., hydrogen capable) by 2040.
-As such, Bidders submitting Proposals for conventional generation should clearly demonstrate how their proposal helps EPE meet the requirements of the REA and Rule 572.
+EPE also has a Texas RPS requirement for renewables to be sited in Texas in order to qualify as Texas RPS energy.
+EPE may take this into consideration when evaluating renewable resources; however, EPE is open to consider renewable resources sited outside of Texas.
+EPE will also give a strong preference to resources that are either renewable or capable of meeting the requirement of zero carbon emissions (e.g., hydrogen capable) by 2040.

 EPE will use a single-stage pricing process to evaluate proposals in response to this RFP whereby, the evaluation and selection of proposals will be based solely on the proposals submitted on the proposal due date.
-Therefore, there will be no opportunity to submit Best and Final proposals.
+Therefore, this RFP does not contemplate Best and Final proposals.
 EPE will utilize a third-party independent evaluator ("IE") to oversee the RFP process.
 The IE will have access to all proposals and will actively participate in the RFP process.